-David's in Andy's dorm room, along with a small group of vacant-eyed drug addicts.
+David is in Andy's dorm room, hanging with a small group of vacant-eyed drug addicts.
 Andy asks him if he'd like to shoot up, and demonstrates how it's done by injecting the needle into his foot.
 Gross.
 David just stares at the disturbing display, and the scene ends.

 Lucinda's house.
 Brandon drops by as Lucinda is packing up her stuff.
 She warns him that she's in no mood to be lectured at for her tacky, unclassy behavior when she shamelessly flirted with him, and he assures her that this is a friendly visit.
 He expresses his condolences about her impending divorce and hopes he didn't have anything to do with the breakup.
 Lucinda reminds him that they didn't actually do anything, and takes the full blame for making her husband so miserable that he had no other choice but to give her the boot...and also chides herself for not having the guts to end a bad marriage.
 Brandon offers to help her move the heavy boxes, and she tells him she could use a friend.
 He tells her she has one, and then the two start making out.
 Uh boy.